Rebeccaazoulay/DeepLearning_04621/README.md

 3. Run the provided Python script: python train_model.py

-This script trains the Mamba model on the Spotify dataset, performs hyperparameter tuning using Optuna, and evaluates the model's performance.
+This script trains the Mamba model on the Spotify dataset, performs hyperparameter tuning, and evaluates the model's performance.

 ## Dataset